Waymoot/tab-tracker/README.md

 There are two fixes:
 1. Downgrade to "sequelize": "^4.8.0" as it is in the github project for Cody.
 2. Update the code according to the text below.
-So it is impossible to login _(yes even if you download the final code from Github)_.

 [Link to comment on YouTube that posted the solution](https://www.youtube.com/watch?v=H6hM_5ilhqw&lc=UgyI8XHGZVvdeA0jV_p4AaABAg.8a6ppCH5pRB8aPi02ABW9a)
 It involves removing two of the hooks from the User object as seen below.
 The code below works for me now.